sandlerb/dotfiles/README.md

 * clean up whitespace
 * move zprezto stuff into dotfiles
 * get rid of zprezto
-* integrate mackup
+* integrate mackup so it doesn't symlink everything to DropBox
-* version control .vim folder

 [@1]: https://github.com/holman